ohjay/sysadmin-scripts/README.md

 # sysadmin-scripts
 Utility BASH scripts for basic system administration.
-Once downloaded, a script in this repository can be run from Bash shells via the command `./[script-filepath]` or via aliasing
+Once downloaded, a script in this repository can be run from Bash shells via the command `./[script-filepath]` or via aliasing (see the [Options](#options) section below).

 ## Options
 These scripts can be made into permanent commands (like `echo` or `grep`, for example) fairly easily.
 There are more than one ways to do this: